tinglesoftware/dotnet-extensions/src/Tingle.AspNetCore.ApplicationInsights/README.md

 We've injected the `IHttpContextAccessor` in the DI container so that we can access the `HttpContext` object that contains the HTTP request details.

+The request source details will be seen as custom properties of an application insights telemetry record.

 ## Add all request headers to application insights telemetry

 You can send all request headers to application insights by adding the following logic to `Program.cs` or `Startup.cs` file: